cer5-hub/cer5-hub/README.md

-# cer-5
-# Hey, I'm Erika
+# Hi!
+I'm Erika

-CS student at Portland State University passionate about building applications that enhance your everyday life and interactive experiences.
+CS student @ Portland State University passionate about building applications that enhance everyday life and interactive experiences.
 Looking for software and UX-adjacent roles in the Portland area.

 ---